 In healthcare, tangible benefits are usually reduced cost, increased revenue, a combination of both or improved quality of care or outcomes.
 Tangible benefits that are based on reduced costs or increased revenue can be easier to forecast when building a return on investment (ROI) model.
 Projects which improve quality of care or outcomes generally require a longer time horizon but there are many worthwhile projects that can be considered.

 Defining the success criteria is an important component to developing the ROI.
 For projects which reduce costs, a model which is as accurate or slightly better than the current manual process but reduces costs between at least 30-50 percent could be a winner.
 A vendor recently stated that their technology correctly predicted 91 percent of the events for a particular use case.
 While on the surface,The content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.